Lyndir/MasterPassword/README.md

 ## How does it work?

-The details of how Master Password works [[are available here][http://masterpasswordapp.com/algorithm.html]].
+The details of how Master Password works [are available here](http://masterpasswordapp.com/algorithm.html).

 In short: